X

 Depending on the program you opt for, the company provides customizable plans for organizations of all sizes, which include multiple device protection, endpoint defense, encryption, file protection, cloud-based monitoring for new threats, app protection, mail security, full disk encryption, multi-factor authentication, and more.

 If organizations wish, they can add extended detection and response support and more security services from ESET.
 On-premise or cloud options are available.
 If you sign up for at least one year, you can take advantage of discounted rates on Protect Advanced and Protect Complete plans.
+Many customers are very happy with the service although reporting processes appear to need refining.

-What is the best antivirus app and software?
+What is the best antivirus software?

 The best antivirus protection comes from Bitdefender Total Security, which will handle even advanced security threats with ease and without draining your CPU's capacity.